Aptomi/k8s-app-engine/docs/language.md

 ## Templates
 All text templates used in Aptomi should follow the [text/template](https://golang.org/pkg/text/template/) syntax guidelines, and must evaluate to a string.

-The most common use of text templates in Aptomi is to define the code & discovery parameters inside a service:
+The most common use of text templates in Aptomi is to define the code & discovery parameters inside a bundle:
 * **code parameters** - Pass parameters into Helm charts, substituting variables with calculated label values
-* **discovery parameters** - Components can expose their discovery parameters to other services/components, substituting variables with calculated label values
+* **discovery parameters** - Components can expose their discovery parameters to other bundles/components, substituting variables with calculated label values

 You can reference the following variables in your text templates: